-In the event that Bombardier Recreational Products Inc. has an excess cash position at the end of the fiscal year and its leverage ratio is above a certain threshold levels, the Company may be required to repay before maturity a portion of the Term Facility.
+In the event that Bombardier Recreational Products Inc. has an excess cash position at the end of the fiscal year and its leverage ratio reaches certain threshold levels, the Company may be required to repay a portion of the Term Facility.